mcandre/unmake/README.md

 # ABOUT

-`unmake` is a makefile linter that promotes extreme portability.
+`unmake` is a POSIX makefile linter emphasizing portability. `unmake` helps your software projects build more reliably on different machines.

-Too many makefiles online are restricted to building only as Works On My Machine^TM.

-`unmake` bucks this trend, encouraging the makefile author to think more critically about what level of platform support they want for their software builds.

-Do you want to be able to build your software on macOS?
-On Linux?
-On FreeBSD?
-On Windows (Command Prompt, PowerShell, *and/or* WSL)?
-On `fish` terminals?

-All of the above?

-`unmake` can help to catch vendor-lock issues earlier in the SDLC process.
-So that your apps can build more reliably, for more contributors to enjoy.

 # EXAMPLES